March of the Living: Post-March activism

-On August 5, 2025, International March of the Living organized a vigil/gathering at Hostages Square in Tel Aviv, with Holocaust survivors who had participated in the 2025 March, to meet with freed hostages and family members of those still held captive in Gaza.
+On August 5, 2025, International March of the Living organized a gathering in Tel Aviv with Holocaust survivors who had participated in the 2025 March, to meet with freed hostages and family members of those still held captive in Gaza.
 The event was put together after pictures of hostages, Evyatar David and Rom Braslavski were released to the public, showing their signs of declining health.
-The survivors on site implied urgency in their return, stating, “It’s time to bring them all home; they don’t have much time.”
-Survivors provided their own testimonies relating the condition of these two hostages, seen in recent pictures to their own experiences during the Holocaust and in the camps.
+The survivors on site implied urgency in their return, stating, "It’s time to bring them all home; they don't have much time."
+Survivors provided their own testimonies relating the condition of these two hostages, seen in recent pictures, to their own experiences during the Holocaust and in the camps.